89Mods/mini-ddr2/README.md

 After releasing the reset input, the CPLD runs through the DDR2 initialization sequence.
 Slowly.
 I optimized it for size, not speed, so it takes several tens of thousands of clock cycles to complete.
 Once it does, the controller enters the main state machine.

-## Idle

-The controller idles by spamming refresh commands to the DDR2 as fast as it can, which is only interrupted by a falling edge on the ``CS_f`` input, which it recognizes at the end of the current refresh by moving on to the next state. ``ready`` immediately goes low when ``CS_f`` does.
+When idle, the controller spams DDR2 refresh commands as fast as it can, only interrupted by a falling edge on ``CS_f`` requesting a memory access. ``A_f`` is split into a bank, column and row address and the proper bank and column activated before the memory access.

-## Activate

-The input address, ``A_f``, is split into row, column and bank addresses and a ACTIVATE command is sent to the DDR2 to select the bank and row.
-The controller then hits the only fork in its state machine depending on the state of ``WEb_f``.

-## Read

-A READ with auto-precharge is sent to the DDR2 and a byte is read from the first two nibbles transmitted and presented on ``Q_f`` while the controller returns to the idle state. ``ready`` goes high.
-The read data continues to be visible on ``Q_f`` until ``CS_f`` goes high.

-## Write

-A WRITE with auto-precharge is sent to the DDR2 and a byte stored into the first two nibbles (controlled via DM).
-Afterwards, the controller returns to the idle state. ``ready`` goes high.
+Both reads and writes use the minimum burst length of 4, but are only byte-wide, using the first two nibbles in the burst, least-significant half first.

+At the start of any read or write leaving the idle loop, the controller starts a timer, only precharging the current bank and returning to idle mode once this expires.
+This allows for further reads or writes to the same bank and row to be registered and processed immediatly.

+If the bank or row change, a precharge and then activate are executed to switch to the new addresses.
+This does not reset the timer.

-# Speed
+# Timing

-This thing is slow.
-Real slow.
-This is due to several factors:

-* The CPLD does not make timings above 80MHz
-* The CPLD clock is divided by two to obtain the DDR2 clock (40MHz)
+Max tested clock speed for the CPLD is 85MHz.
+This is divided by two to arrive at the DDR2 clock of 42.5MHz.
+Works fine, despite violating the min clock speed for the DDR2 chip in the example by over 150MHz.
-* A precharge is run after every individual read and write, even if they’re in the same row, due to the simplistic state machine
-* ``CS_f`` is only recognized at the conclusion of the current refresh cycle, which may be as many as 5 clocks.

-I am hoping to improve this in the future.
+Quartus says the design does not meet timings above this clock speed.
+Propagation delay times begin to mess with the timing at this stage anyways.

+The best-case scenario is a sequential write, taking 12 CPLD clock cycles (141ns).

+The worst case is a non-sequential read requiring a switch to a different row, at 22 CPLD clock cycles (258ns).

+It may be possible to improve this by playing with the timing parameters.
+Sadly, this design uses 240/240 LUs, so there is otherwise no more room for improvement.